pantheon-systems/documentation/source/content/custom-certificates.md

 A **Certification Authority Authorization** (CAA) record is used to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.
 In order to ensure your custom certificate is served for all traffic, you must prevent Let’s Encrypt from issuing certificates.
 You have two options to prevent Let’s Encrypt from issuing certificates for domains on your custom certificate:

-- An empty CAA policy,
+- An empty CAA policy
-- CAA records permitting your CA, but not Let’s Encrypt.
+- CAA records permitting your CA, but not Let’s Encrypt

 To help generate CAA records, please see the free online tool: <https://sslmate.com/caa/>